kyma-project/test-infra/development/tools/cmd/diskscollector/README.md

 There are three conditions used to find disks for removal:
 - The disk name pattern that is specific for the `kyma-gke-integration` job
 - The disk users count where zero means the disk is unused
-- The disk's `creationTimestamp` value that is used to find disks existing at least for a preconfigured number of hours
+- The disk `creationTimestamp` value that is used to find disks existing at least for a preconfigured number of hours

 Disks that meet these conditions are subject to removal.